jinbe/sms-sender/README.md

 # sms

-An Electron application with Svelte and TypeScript
+An Electron application with Svelte and TypeScript.
+At the moment I've only got signing instructions for MacOS.
+Windows will be added shortly.

 ## Recommended IDE Setup